Google Fast Facts

 April 1, 2004 - Gmail launches on April Fools' Day despite it being a real email service.

-July 2004 - Google acquires Picasa, an online photo arranger, from Idealab.
+July 2004 - Acquires Picasa, an online photo arranger, from Idealab.

-August 19, 2004 - Google conducts an initial public offering of approximately 19.6 million shares on NASDAQ.
-Shares of the No. 1 search engine company closed at $100.34 after they opened at $100, a 17 percent increase from its offering price of $85.
-The offering raised about $1.2 billion for the company, which had originally hoped to sell a total of 25.9 million shares at $108 to $135 a share.
+August 19, 2004 - Conducts an initial public offering on NASDAQ.
+The offering raises about $1.2 billion for the company.

-October 2004 - Google Scholar, which is a service that allows user to search scholarly literature, launches with The University of Michigan, Stanford, Harvard and Oxford universities, as well as the New York Public Library behind it.
+October 2004 - Google Scholar, a service that allows user to search scholarly literature, launches with The University of Michigan, Stanford, Harvard and Oxford universities, as well as the New York Public Library behind it.

 February 2005 - Google Maps launches.

-June 2005 - Google Earth launches allowing users to view satellite imagery of any place in the world.
+June 2005 - Google Earth launches, allowing users to view satellite imagery of any place in the world.

-August 2005 - Google Talk launches becoming Google's first instant messenger.
+August 2005 - Google Talk launches, becoming Google's first instant messenger.

-October 2006 - Google acquires YouTube for $1.65 billion and launches Google Docs, an online application for creating documents.
+October 2006 - Acquires YouTube for $1.65 billion and launches Google Docs, an online application for creating documents.

-November 2007 - Google launches Android OS, an open source mobile device platform.
+November 2007 - Launches Android OS, an open source mobile device platform.

-September 2008 - The G1, the first Android phone, appears courtesy of T-Mobile.
+September 2008 - The G1, the first Android phone, is unveiled by T-Mobile.

 September 2, 2008 - Google Chrome, a web browser, launches.